It’s finally happened. I’ve let myself get talked into sharing this amazing recipe I only had in my head.

 In my opinion, there is nothing in the kitchen that compares to creating this cake.
 The satisfaction is complete.

-Eyeing recipes for cakes with a sugar crust built in to the pan coating, I dared myself to try it.
+Noticing recipes for cakes with a sugar crust built in to the pan coating, I dared myself to try it.
 Using butter instead of shortening or oil would surely add perfection to the immaculate flavor of a fresh pound cake.
-Doting on its plainness, I realized it would play well with a hint of rosemary and the playright in me took flight.
+Doting on its plainness, I realized it would play well with a hint of rosemary and the playwright in me took flight.

 This cake is not hard, at all and it will leave you speechless.